Comprehensive Energy Data Intelligence

 What is known in the meantime, is that Enbridge's liquids and natural gas pipelines are near or at capacity, but the company has begun examining potential ways to supply more energy to U.S. and European markets.
 That strategy includes using facilities on the Gulf Coast for crude oil and natural gas export as one of the most feasible options.

 This situation unveils following the geopolitical crisis in Eastern Europe.
-The Canadian government and other nations vowed not to import Russian oil after its military aggression in Ukraine.
+The Canadian government and other nations vowed not to import Russian oil.
 European leaders agreed to cut their reliance on Russian fossil fuels on March 10.

 Ukraine's war has shown all of the European countries that they cannot be dependent on Russian oil and gas for long, which has sped up discussions about transitioning from natural gas to hydrogen.
 However, this cannot be done overnight.